 Pic Scanner Gold is a much advanced version of Pic Scanner.
 It does everything Pic Scanner does, plus it can scan photos at higher resolution, has a powerful 19-tool editor, lets you import pictures from Photos app for pooling with scanned ones.
 It can also convert photos into slideshows, e-greeting cards and shareable albums; and allows many more ways to share and save photos.
 It costs US$4.99 for unlimited use.
 [Website] [App Store link]

-Advantages of these apps: 1) Far less expensive than other alternatives.
+Advantages of apps: 1) Far less expensive than other alternatives.
 2) High quality scans, as long as you follow the in-app scanning tips.
 3) Fast: No need to remove photos from albums.
-4) Photos don’t leave your home: No risk of loss or damage in transit.
+4) Photos don’t leave your home: No risk of loss or damage.

 Scanning photos ensures they are preserved for future generations, and also makes them easy to enjoy and share.
 It can be a rewarding, fun exercise.
 Take a trip down nostalgia lane!